Drinpy/Drinpy/README.md

 ---
 ## 🎶 I will let you know...

-- I want to work with game development!
+- I'm working with Game Design!
-- I would like to have the opportunity to lead a team!
+- I like to lead a team!
 - I'm improving my drawing skills!
 - Social sciences and History draws my attention more and more!
 - I intend to use google translator less!